Page updated Dec 7, 2023

 Note the use of backend.createStack().
 This method instructs the backend to create a new CloudFormation Stack for your custom resources to live in.
 You can create multiple custom stacks and you can place multiple resources in any given stack.

-Defining a CDK Construct
+Defining a CDK construct

 Constructs are the basic building blocks of AWS CDK apps.
 A construct represents a "cloud component" and encapsulates everything AWS CloudFormation needs to create the component.
-Read more
+Read more.

-As shown above, you can use the existing CDK Constructs directly in an Amplify backend.
+As shown above, you can use the existing AWS CDK constructs directly in an Amplify backend.
 However, you may find yourself repeating some patterns of common constructs.
 Custom constructs allow you to encapsulate common patterns into reusable components.
 This helps you implement best practices, accelerate development, and maintain consistency across applications.

 This AWS CDK construct implements a decoupled notification system using Amazon SNS and Lambda.
 It allows publishing notification messages to an SNS topic from one Lambda function, and processing those messages asynchronously using a separate Lambda subscribed to the topic.